franapoli/repo/README.md

 [1]: http://www.twitter.com/franapoli
 <!-- Grab your social icons from https://github.com/carlsednaoui/gitsocial -->

+# Untested branch disclaimer

+This is the Repo untested branch.
+Code in this branch has never been tested and could not run at all.
+You may want to check out the dev or master branch for a safer version.
+You may really want to backup *at least* your repo index file before trying this branch (your index file is in `repo$root()`).

-# Dev branch
+# News for the untested branch

-This is the Repo development branch.
-It is merged from the untested branch as soon as all example code runs without errors.
+(main news in the NEWS file)

+04/24/2016

++ Fixed bug when replacing entries due to new scheme for naming files.

+03/20/3026

++ Fixed warnings in cpanel
++ All check() now passed
++ Merged latest fix from the dev branch
++ The NEWS file now used for main news

 # Repo